-Press brakes can often handle a wider range of material thicknesses than panel benders which favour light gauge sheets and therefore are often more versatile.
+Press brakes can often handle a broader range of material thicknesses than panel benders which favour light gauge sheets and therefore are often more versatile.

 The combination of universal bending tools and world-class metal folding technology with varying capabilities means KMF can guarantee high productivity in the manufacture of almost any metal enclosure, panel, bracket or component.

-Components vary in complexity, from small parts with a single bend through to large components with many bends and multiple flange lengths.
+Components vary in complexity, from small parts with a single bend through to large segments with many bends and multiple flange lengths.

 KMF has the capacity and equipment to provide a vast range of metal fabrications for many industries, including kiosk, vending, aerospace, food and packaging and scientific equipment.